STashakkori/Better_Tropy/README.md

 ![image](https://github.com/STashakkori/Better_Tropy/assets/4257899/4de30213-0a1e-4085-bc09-91426d3ab8dc)

-Now it uses standard 256 color ansi codes AND has increased resolution AND has block measurements.
+Now it uses standard 256 color ansi codes + increased resolution + block measurements.

 Multiply block size by the offset then add that to the ruler